DEMOLITIONDON96/Old-GYR-Repo/README.md

 #### Contents in this Mod Build:
 * 2 New Difficulties
-* 12 New Charts for 6 of the Vanilla Game Tracks
+* 6 New Charts for 3 of the Vanilla Game Tracks
-* 3 Original Tracks (one's a joke)
-* Some New Sprites
 * New Menu BG
 * Unique Note Skin for EVERY Character
 * Funny Secrets